morp1e/morp1e/README.md

 - Question defaults, test assumptions, and document the process.
 - Treat chaos as raw material—then give it structure.

-## Beyond the technical layer

-My visual and conceptual language draws from philosophy, digital art, occult symbolism, and anti-dogmatic thought.
-These are not an aesthetic costume; they shape how I question defaults, connect distant ideas, and approach creative technology.

 ---

 <div align="center">